Hyperen0r/OSelector/README.md

 **OSelector** is a tool to automatically generate a poser plugin for **OSA** based on a folder, whether it is your entire data/ folder, or a mod folder.
-With this plugin, **OSA UI** will be able to display a navigation menu, allowing you to play single animation.
-With this tool, you can easily and quickly play an animation from any mod, with a simple navigation menu.
+With this plugin.
+You can easily and quickly play a single animation from any mod, from a simple navigation menu displayed through **OSA UI**.
 Whether you want an navigation menu for a folder containing 10 animations or 14000 animations from your entire data/, the menu will be automatically splitted into differents folders with appropriate name if possible.
 However, if you want a better menu, you can edit it by :